 Gamers will appreciate the low input lag and excellent motion handling.
 The 4k resolution delivers a greater level of detail in your favorite games, but this comes at the cost of a lower refresh rate.
-The 27UK650 supports FreeSync, with a great range over HDMI and DisplayPort, great for PC or Xbox One gaming.
+The 27UK650 supports FreeSync, with a great range over HDMI and DisplayPort.
+This is great for PC or Xbox One gaming.

 Unfortunately, although it supports HDR, it doesn't deliver the best HDR experience, as it can't display a wide color gamut and has limited HDR brightness.
 Overall, the 27UK650 is a very good 4k monitor that should please most people.

 If you have an older computer or older game console that can't output higher resolutions, the BenQ Zowie XL2540 is the best 1080p FreeSync monitor that we've reviewed so far.
 The Zowie is an excellent gaming monitor that unfortunately isn't quite as versatile as some of the other monitors on this list.

 It has an incredible 240Hz refresh rate that delivers outstanding motion performance with very little motion blur.
 It also has outstanding low input lag and a very wide FreeSync range that ensures a consistent tear-free experience.

-Unfortunately, the XL2540 has a TN panel, and it has poor dark room performance and poor viewing angles.
+Unfortunately, the XL2540 has a TN panel, poor dark room performance, and poor viewing angles.
 This can bother some people as the edges of the screen can appear different from the rest when sitting too close.
 Overall, it is a decent monitor for mixed-usage, and an excellent gaming monitor that should please most people.